Static Replication of Impermanent Loss for Concentrated Liquidity Provision in Decentralised Markets

 In this paper, we propose a static hedge strategy for liquidity providers using standard European options to eliminate the impact of IL.
 First, we show that liquidity providers equivalently long and short different call and put options by liquidity provision and explicitly characterize the impermanent loss as a combination of several calls and puts with different strike prices and underlying driving processes.
-Second, we propose two static replication formulas that facilitate liquidity providers to hedge the impermanent loss risk by taking long positions of standard European call or put options in these centralised options market such as Deribit\footnote{Deribit is the largest centralised Bitcoin and ETH options exchanges. }.
+Second, we propose two static replication formulas that facilitate liquidity providers to hedge the impermanent loss risk by taking long positions of standard European call or put options in these centralised options market such as Deribit\footnote{Deribit is the largest centralised Bitcoin and ETH options exchanges.
+More information could be found at \href{www.deribit.com}{www.deribit.com}.}.
 At last, we numerically verify the static replication accuracy that would reduce liquidity providers' impermanent loss risk tremendously.